 Getting tax forms and publications.
-Go to IRS.gov/ Forms to view, download, or print most of the forms, instructions, and publications you may need.
+Go to IRS.gov/Forms to view, download, or print most of the forms, instructions, and publications you may need.
 You can also download and view popular tax publications and instructions (including Pub.
-15-A) on mobile devices as an eBook at no charge at IRS.gov/eBooks.
-Or you can go to IRS.gov/OrderForms to place an order and have them mailed to you within 10 business days.
+15-A) on mobile devices as an eBook at IRS.gov/eBooks.
+Or you can go to IRS.gov/OrderForms to place an order.

-Getting a transcript or copy of a return.
+Getting a transcript of your return.
 You can get a copy of your tax transcript or a copy of your return by calling 800-829-4933 or by mailing Form 4506-T (transcript request) or Form 4506 (copy of return) to the IRS.

-Resolving tax-related identity theft issues.
+Reporting and resolving your tax-related identity theft issues.